car blog

 Make a profit on every product or service you offer.
 It's the key to long-term success in business. (posted 6/3/10, permalink)

-"Please Leave A Message; Your Call Is Really Important To Us."
+auto blog"Please Leave A Message; Your Call Is Really Important To Us."
 The National Federation Of Independent Businesses has reported that small businesses overwhelmingly continue to cite 'Poor Sales' as their number one problem.

-auto blogTwo weeks ago, a friend in Pennsylvania suffered storm damage - six trees came down, two fell on his house.
+Recently, a friend in Pennsylvania suffered storm damage - six trees came down, two fell on his house.
 He immediately contacted general contractors and tree removal services.
 Most of his calls were unreturned.

-I experienced the same problem two months ago when our lawn care service unexpectedly closed.
+I experienced the same problem when our lawn care service unexpectedly closed.
 With 14+% unemployment around here, you'd think landscape businesses would be hungry ... but noooooo.
 I figured I'd only have to make a couple of calls but, so many companies were unresponsive, that I ended up contacting seven businesses.
 Some never called back.
 Or were slow to respond.
 Or showed up and then never got back to us with the promised quote.

 These are the same people who will complain about how poorly their businesses are doing and will list "poor sales" on NFIB surveys.
 They are their own worst enemy.